acastro2/blog/content/post/senior-engineer-part-2/index.md

 {{< figure
   src="gopher-practicing.jpeg"
-  alt="Gopher practicing in front of computer."
+  alt="Gopher practicing in front of a computer."
 >}}

 The other pillar, as you probably already guessed, is experience.
 You must expose yourself to an ever-growing list of new things.